ttyzero/minibus/README.md

 ## Messages

-Messages are delivered to minibus as datagram packets containing utf8 strings prefixed with a channel name, followed by a ':'.
+Messages are delivered to minibus as datagram packets containing utf8 strings prefixed with a channel name, followed by a `:`.
 Messages are delivered to any listeners on the channel specified.
-If a message sent to minibus which does not match the `chan: msg` format it will be dropped.
+If a message sent to minibus does not match the `chan: msg` format it will be dropped.

-Messages can be sent by sending a datagram packet to the `minibus.sock` file in the minibus working directory, usually `~/.cache/minibus` on linux, or `~/Library/Caches` on macOS.
+Messages can be delivered by sending a datagram packet to the `minibus.sock` file in the minibus working directory, usually `~/.cache/minibus` on linux, or `~/Library/Caches/minibus` on macOS.

 Some shell commands capable of making this request are `nc` & `socat`, also see `tzmsg` documented below.

 ## Channels